 - 1. Abound, Cabrio, Merivon, Pristine, Luna Sensation, and some others belong to the same family of chemicals (QoIs; FRAC 11).
 Pyraclostrobin (Cabrio, Merivon, and Pristine) has offered better control of AFR in recent research efforts.
 No more than two applications of a FRAC 11 fungicide should be made per season for resistance management.
 Strategic timing is necessary.
 Pristine, Luna Sensation, and Merivon also have a second chemical that has good broad-spectrum activity against a number of diseases, especially those caused by Botrytis.
 QoI resistance has been found in 'acutatum' populations in the south.
 The problem tends to be plant-source-associated. - 2.
 Captan (FRAC M04), thiram (FRAC M03), and Switch (FRAC 9+12) offer a broad spectrum of disease control.
-Switch is modest against AFR in NC research. - 3.
-Polyoxin D zinc salt (FRAC 19; Ph-D and OSO 5%SC) is as effective as captan for Botrytis at high label rates and can help reduce reliance on fungicides that have resistance concerns. - 4.
+Switch is modest against AFR in NC research. - 1.
+Polyoxin D zinc salt (FRAC 19; Ph-D and OSO 5%SC) is as effective as captan for Botrytis at high label rates and can help reduce reliance on fungicides that have resistance concerns. - 2.
 Elevate should not be used more than twice per season due to resistance concerns.
-It is effective against Botrytis but no other fungal pathogens. - 5.
-High risk fungicides of the same chemical class (FRAC group) should not be applied in consecutive applications. - 6.
-CaptEvate is a premix of captan (FRAC M04) and fenhexamid (FRAC 17; Elevate) which has good broad-spectrum activity.
-Note: CaptEvate 68 WDG is no longer being manufactured but may still be available for purchase at some locations. - 7.
+It is effective against Botrytis but no other fungal pathogens. - 3.
+High risk fungicides of the same chemical class (FRAC group) should not be applied in consecutive applications. - 4.
 Bloom sprays are the most important for managing Botrytis, because 90% of fruit infection occurs through the flower at bloom.
-Recent research suggests bloom sprays are also critical for AFR control. - 8.
+Recent research suggests bloom sprays are also critical for AFR control. - 5.
 Fruit rot diseases develop rapidly during wet periods or in poorly ventilated locations.
 Control is easier when initiated before the problem develops.
 Spray coverage is important and dependent on nozzle condition, tractor speed, pressure, and plant density.
 Spray coverage can be checked with water sensitive cards.